ubitux/nope.website/content/news/launch.md

 date: 2023-09-01T22:45:31+02:00
 ---

-We are officialy launching the Nope Foundry project today!
+We are officialy launching the Nope Forge project today!

 We aim to provide a free and open source cross-platform framework for motion design, 2D composition and visual effects.